 While this treetop hideaway isn't equipped with appliances or running water, it was built with comfort in mind.
 The walls, floor, and windows were caulked and screened to keep nipping bugs out of the interior space.
 The tree house also has a little deck with a stellar view.Continue to 4 of 7 below.

 04 of 07

-Modern Tree House for Urban Nomads
+Modern Tree House for Urban Dwellers

 Dan Alexander built his 196 square foot treetop retreat in his backyard in suburban Chicago seven years ago.
-It's equipped with comfy amenities like a fireplace and private deck.
+It's equipped with comfy amenities like a fireplace and a private deck.

 A couple of years ago, he updated the tree house to meet local electrical building codes.
 The total cost was $1,000.
-Now the tree house is pimped out with a kitchenette stocked with appliances, AC, cable and of course Wi-Fi.
-When Dan and his family are not enjoying their tree house, it's being rented by an airbnb guest.Continue to 5 of 7 below.
+Now the treehouse is pimped out with a kitchenette stocked with appliances, AC, cable and of course Wi-Fi.
+When Dan and his family are not enjoying their tree house, it's being rented by an Airbnb guest.Continue to 5 of 7 below.

 05 of 07

 Texas-based tree house company ArtisTree builds lofty abodes that make adults giddy with delight.
 Better still, their structures work in harmony with their surroundings, so a property’s beauty is enhanced instead of spoiled.